 The past few months, I’ve been eating the following food in moderation: cashews, peanuts, granola bars, cereal, popcorn, kettle chips, and tortilla chips.
 I pushed it over the holidays with a batch of saltine chocolate toffee.
 I made it for a get together without even thinking about the braces factor.
 I’ve managed a few pieces, but eating something that sticky more often would be a bad idea.

 I’m still avoiding raw carrots and celery, whole apples (cut up apples are fine), pretzels, caramel corn, and other sticky foods (i.e. dried fruit).
 Aside from the week following my last adjustment, I’ve been able to eat what I would normally eat without cutting it up any more than normal.

-I’m scheduled for an adjustment this afternoon, which means I’ll most likely have two more adjustments before I write my next update.
-Writing braces updates every three months has worked out well, so I’ll most likely be writing the next one sometime in mid-April.
+I’m scheduled for an adjustment this afternoon.
+That means I’ll most likely have two more adjustments before I write my next update.
+Writing braces updates every three months has worked out well.
+I’ll most likely be writing the next one sometime in mid-April.